 On Thursday, January 25, America Magazine visited the Thrive For Life offices to interview Zach for an upcoming article and video.
 America Media has been a great organization and partner, and we look forward to seeing the full video and article!

 For a preview, check out the video above.

 Percentage of inmates with access to college classes in NYS

 New York State Bar Association Special Committee on Re-Entry, January 2016.

-Percentage of parolees who are returning to NYC from state prison are re-arrested within 3 years
+Percentage of parolees returning to NYC from state prison who are re-arrested within 3 years

 Recidivism among Parolees in New York City – Center for Court Innovation, November 2011.

 Percentage of people released from city jails each year into homelessness or unstable housing

 Preventing Homelessness Among People Leaving Prison -- Vera Institute of Justice, December 2003